TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.sentinel/sentinel-displaying-data-workbook-is-displaying-unexpected-data.md

 # Workbook is displaying unexpected data

-If you need help understanding the data displayed in workbooks, see [Get started with Azure Sentinel](https://docs.microsoft.com/azure/sentinel/quickstart-get-visibility) for information about:
+If you need help understanding the data displayed in workbooks, see [Get started with Azure Sentinel](https://docs.microsoft.com/azure/sentinel/quickstart-get-visibility).

 ## **Recommended Documents**